Skip to main content

 Mission

-The Conservation Commission was established by the voters of the Town of Belmont on March 18, 1967, in accordance with the provisions of NH RSA Chapter 36-A for the proper utilization and protection of the natural resources and for the protection of watershed resources of the Town.
+The Conservation Commission was established by the voters of the Town of Belmont on March 18, 1967, in accordance with the provisions of NH RSA Chapter 36-A (See: Links) for the proper utilization and protection of the natural resources and for the protection of watershed resources of the Town.
 Natural resources include the air, land, surface and ground waters, fish, wildlife, plants, wetlands, soils, minerals, and scenic quality.
 Rules of Administrative Procedure have been adopted to guide the Commission process.

 Services